rohanpadhye/JQF/README.md

-# JQF: Generator-based Structured Fuzzing for Java
+# JQF: Coverage-guided structured fuzzing for Java

 JQF is a feedback-directed structured fuzz testing platform for Java.
 JQF is built on top of [junit-quickcheck](https://github.com/pholser/junit-quickcheck), which itself lets you write [Quickcheck](http://www.cse.chalmers.se/~rjmh/QuickCheck/manual.html)-like **generators** and properties in a [Junit](http://junit.org)-style test class.
 JQF enables better input generation using **coverage-guided** fuzzing algorithms.